Highlands Ranch, Colorado: Government

 Highlands Ranch is an unincorporated community within Douglas County.
 Most municipal services, such as the construction and upkeep of arterial roads, parks and open space areas, are performed by the Highlands Ranch Metro District, a special district under state law, which is funded mostly by property taxes and state lottery funds.
 Highlands Ranch is policed by Douglas County Sheriffs Office, with South Metro Fire Rescue providing fire protection, and all public schools are part of the Douglas County School System.

 In addition, all Highlands Ranch residents are asked to sign and follow a community covenant as dictated by the Highlands Ranch Community Association or "HRCA".
 This covenant places firm guidelines on such issues as housing decoration, fencing, and contribution to the area's library and recreation centers.
 The Highlands Ranch Community Association obtains its funding through common homeowner association fees and covenant violation fines and, for this reason, is not usually recognized as a government, but rather as a local non-profit organization.

 Highlands Ranch lies within Colorado's 4th U.S. Congressional District.
 For the purposes of representation in the Colorado General Assembly, the CDP is located in the 30th district of the Colorado Senate and the 39th and 43rd districts of the Colorado House of Representatives.

 ZIP codes 80126, 80129, 80130, and 80163 – assigned by default to the adjacent City of Littleton – serve Highlands Ranch.

+Additionally, Highlands Ranch is partially governed by the Highlands Ranch Metro District, which manages local open spaces, parks, maintenance of major roads, water, storm drains, a senior center, and some fences, along with other services.